The Impact of Digital Intermediaries on Product Quality: Evidence from News and Ridesharing

 Online marketplaces and platforms serve as intermediaries between consumers and the goods and services they consume.
 They also determine who supplies those goods and services.
 Today, intermediaries have changed the way that product and service quality are monitored and incentivized.

-Stanford professor Susan Athey will discusses the significance of intermediaries in this digital age, and the impact they have on our global economies.
-This talk addresses how intermediaries like Facebook and Uber have affected the quality of services available to consumers and whether such “disruption” has had unforeseen costs.
+On September 26, Stanford professor Susan Athey will discuss the significance of intermediaries in this digital age, and the impact they have had, and continue to have, on our global economies.
+This talk addresses how intermediaries like Facebook and Uber have improved the quality of services available to consumers and whether such "disruption" has had unforeseen costs.